About CCALAC’s Anti-Racism Organizational Change Initiative

 - Developed an internal committee, representing a diverse cross section of demographics and lived experiences, to guide our efforts to address internal/organizational and external factors that contribute toward systemic racism.

-- Embarked on an organizational change initiative to strengthen the commitment to justice, equity, diversity and inclusion for CCALAC and its member health centers through implementing anti-racist organizational changes.
+- Embarked on an organizational change initiative to strengthen the commitment to justice, equity, diversity and inclusion (JEDI) for CCALAC and its member health centers through implementing anti-racist organizational changes.

 - Advocated for policies at the federal, state and local levels that expand health care for all people, regardless of socioeconomic or citizenship status.